|

 domain proceeding for condemnation of the rights of Mono Lake

 landowners.
 (City of Los Angeles v.
 Aitken (1935) 10 Cal.App.2d.)
+The board's primary authority to reject

 that application lay in a 1921 amendment to the Water Commission Act of